Andrea-Bardinet/canvas-blocks/public/exercises/en/tutorial.md

 ## Conclusion

-Congratulations, you now know how to read and execute a small program.
-It's time to create your own codes!
+Congratulations!
+You have now learned how to read and execute a simple program on Canvas-block.
+It's the perfect time to unleash your creativity and start designing your own visual codes.
+Explore, experiment, and have fun creating on Canvas-block! 🚀